- Low Voltage Fixtures (12V)

 - Make It Easy

 - LED Landscape Bulbs

 Understanding LED Thermal Management

 LEDs are known as solid state technology.
-This means no glass bulbs, gases, mercury, or filament.
-LED light is produced through a highly efficient process of passing electrical energy through solid components that convert the major part of that energy into light.
+This means no glass bulbs, gases, mercury, or filament are used in the lamp.
+LED light is produced through a highly efficient process of passing electrical energy through solid components which converts a large majority of that energy into light.
 This process produces heat, which is transferred into the LED itself and into the components onto which the LED is mounted.
-It is essential that this transfer occurs quickly and completely since excess heat will reduce the life of the LED.
+While the amount of heat produced is just a fraction of that emitted by older technologies, it is still essential that this transfer occurs quickly and completely since excess heat will reduce the life of the LED.

 For the reasons stated above, one of the key challenges faced by the LED lighting industry is thermal management.
 An LED that has been exposed to high heat will typically lose efficiency and have diminished light output.
 For this reason, most LEDs and their accompanying luminaires are equipped with high-performance heat sinks capable of removing the heat generated by LEDs.

 Damaging Effects of Excess Heat on LED Lights